 Climbing plants on the balcony also grow well in pots.
 Balcony annuals (continuous bloomers), like the hardy mandevilla, are ideal, because they require small pots and no winter protection.
 For more detailed information, see potted plants.
 Classic flower (window) boxes or planters for growing ornamental plants or herbs for the kitchen are also great on the balcony.

 Existing railings, columns, and pillars are often themselves already fit to serve as climbing support for plants.
-To supplement, wire ropes can be laid- vertically or horizontally.
-Easy and medium FassadenGrün wire rope systems are usually sufficient; for potted plants, also light kits.
+Wire ropes can be mounted- vertically or horizontally - as an additional support.
+Easy and medium FassadenGrün wire rope systems are usually sufficient, and with potted plants, also light kits.
 Be careful not to drill into galvanised metal when mounting wall anchors.
 The wire ropes can be attached to balcony uprights/posts with special rubber strip (photo below).
-Also, simple bamboo stakes can be put directly into pots as a climbing aid.
+Simple bamboo stakes can also be put directly into pots.